CSPI-QE/ocp-ci-docs/docs/Guides/OCP CI Internals/Container_Creation_Guide.md

 Pretend we have a test repository in the `CSPI-QE` organization named `mock_tests` and we'd like to use the `main` branch of the repository to test with.
 The configuration file in the `openshift/release` repository would be `ci-operator/config/cspi-qe/mock_tests/cspi-qe-mock_tests-main.yaml`.

-Inside of this pretend repository there is a directory named `dockerfiles` container the Dockerfile we made above.
+Inside of this pretend repository there is a directory named `dockerfiles` containing the Dockerfile we made above.
 In the root of the repository in the test file, `test_mock_tests.py`.

 The following is an abbreviated version of the configuration file for our test repository.
 The most important stanza to look at for this guide are:
 - `build_root`